Blackjacx/WWDC/README.md

 _James Savage, Luming Yin_

 - **What is an App Clip?**
-    - App Clip Experience URL is required to run App Clips which are parts of your App
+    - App Clip Experience URL is required to run App Clips which are parts of your app
     - On-demand app experiences
 - **App Clip Experiences**
     - App Clip URLs are similar to Universal Links